rrrodzilla/rrrodzilla/README.md

 - 👀 Interested in open source software and technology solutions that make a positive impact.
 - 🌱 Nearly 30 years of experience in software architecture, team leadership, and software engineering.
-- ☁️ Former Principal at AWS, where I focused on the Rust programming language.
+- ☁️ Former Principal at AWS, where I managed the Rust programming language globally.
 - ☁️ Former SOA architect at Microsoft, where I helped launch v1 of Azure back in 2009.
 - ☁️ Current consultant-for-hire, open-source maintainer and Microsoft Startup Accelerator participant building [ntangler](https://github.com/GovCraft/ntangler).
 - 🦀 Rust enthusiast, always exploring its potential for efficient, secure systems.